koswald/VBScript/ReadMe.md

 - An automatic documentation generator
 - A lightweight unit-testing framework
 - A logger
-- Classes that manage their own dependencies
+- A dependency manager
-- Computer administration utilities
+- A .Net to COM example

 ##### Requirements